pecheylauren02/my-safari/README.md

 - Activities page
      - This page first provides a fun description of what activities are offered by the Safari.
-     - The user will then scroll to see four eye-catching, circular-shaped images of the different activities offered by *insert Safari name here*.
+     - The user will then scroll to see four eye-catching, circular-shaped images of the different activities offered by Sable Safari.
      - Each image has a text overlap of the name of the activity, so the user can easily identify which activity they are interested in most.
      - When the user hovers/clicks on the circular image, the image will flip over to reveal more information about the desired activity.
 This allows the user to interact with the website, providing a positive user experience.